UbiquityRobotics/breadcrumb_learn/ConveyorBot/shell_tower/shell_tower_assembly.md

     ![Camera Stream](camstream.jpg)

-    If everything went well touch the camera stream to exit and shutdown the RPI, wait 20 seconds for RPI to properly shutdown and then again disconnect the red battery cable before proceeding.
+    If everything went well, touch the camera stream <!-- ? -->to exit and shutdown the RPI, wait 20 seconds for RPI to properly shutdown and then again disconnect the red battery cable before proceeding.

 6. Use 4xM4 socket screws to mount the front plate